canro91/canro91.github.io/_posts/2021-05-24-WhatAreFakesInTesting.md

 To be more precise, the `FixedDateClock` is a stub.
 But, let's find out about stubs and mocks.

-## What's the difference between Mocks and Stubs
+## What's the difference between Mocks and Stubs?

 Now that we know what fakes are, let's see two types of fakes: mocks and stubs.
 This is the difference between them.